My Friend Tony: Reception

 Some critics gave a poor review to My Friend Tony, calling the series "hackneyed and confusing" ... "the kind of minimal fare that has been ground out ad nauseam" ... "mundane" and "bilge."

 Others found the series enjoyable.
 One reviewer praised the acting of the two stars, plus the low amount of violence shown onscreen, during a time when many groups were concerned about TV violence.
 Another mentioned the "pleasantly convoluted plots."

 Newspaper columnist Clarke Williamson reported that viewers liked the series, but found it difficult to watch regularly since it was often preempted.
+(After the first five episodes aired weekly, the series was preempted nine times over the next 14 weeks.)